johanwestling/git-going/README.md

 Creates a branch & switches to it.

 #### git checkout *"branch-to-checkout"*
-Switch to a different branch.
+Switch to a existing branch.

 #### git branch -d *"branch-to-delete"*
 Delete a branch.
 Make sure you are not checked out on the branch to delete.